thenakliman/susan/docs/design/apps/dhcp/database_consideration.rst

 4. Get the parameters for a Host
 5. Get all the parameters for a host
 6. Release IP address to the available Pool
+7. Get dhcp server information(MAC, IP)
+8. Delete or update dhcp server information
+9. Get range for a subnet to find IP for allocation
+10. Update or delete some parameter
+11. Add, update and delete datapath
+12. Add port to a datapath

 Possible Database Schema
 ========================